 Election officials have ordered hand counts of paper ballots from 5 percent of the state’s voting machines in an effort to audit the accuracy of Election Day results.

-Currently, election officials only verify that the number of paper ballots cast matches the number counted by the voting machines.
-But, in 2006, the state adopted a law requiring officials to ascertain whether the actual selections for candidates on paper ballots reconcile with machine tabulations.
+Currently, election officials only check to verify that the number of paper ballots cast matches the number counted by the machines.
+But, in 2006, the state adopted a law requiring officials to ascertain whether the actual candidates selected on paper ballots corresponds with the machine count of votes for those candidates.

 "The cash station at the local convenience store is audited every night.
 Your election results aren’t,” McKim said.
 “Nobody ever checks to see that when you deposit your ballots into the voting machine that the machine credits your votes to the right candidates.”

-The counts are open for public observation, and McKim stresses the importance of having observers present.
+The counts are open for public observation, and McKim stressed the importance of having observers present.

 “Any voter who observes one of these audits won’t regret it.
 Audits are administrative procedures, more relaxed than recounts.
 Observers will be able to ask questions and come to understand our voting machines better, both their benefits and their limitations.”